An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

-where ${\rm CLB}_{\rm LTI} = \max\{ \sum_j \log |\lambda^{+}_j(A)|, \uplim_{n\rightarrow\infty} [2(n+1)]^{-1} \sum_{i=0}^{n} {\rm cmmse}(U_i) \}$, with $\lambda_j^{+}(A)$ denoting the eigenvalues of matrix $A$ with positive real parts. \end{corollary} \begin{proof} Applying \hyperref[thm32]{Theorem~3.2} to the control channel \eqref{LTI_Nonlinear_Channel}, we obtain the MMSE-based lower and upper bounds in \eqref{cor37_eq1}.
-By applying \cite[Lemma~4.1]{Martins_TAC_2007} or the nonlinear time-varying result in \hyperref[cor312]{Corollary~3.12} to the control systems depicted in \eqref{LTI_Ctrl_Plant}, \eqref{Nonlinear_Ctrl}, and \eqref{LTI_Nonlinear_Channel}, we can tell that $\sum_j \log|\lambda^{+}_j(A)|$ is also a lower bound of $\bar{I}(E; X_0)$. \end{proof} Under the same setting of \hyperref[cor37]{Corollary~3.7}, if all the signals in \hyperref[fig2]{Fig~2} are further stationary Gaussian, \cite{Martins_TAC_2008} has shown that the information rate $\bar{I}(E; X_0)$ is identical to a Bode-like integral, which is defined by the power spectral density ratio between $E_0^n$ and $W_0^n$, lower-bounded by $\sum_j \log |\lambda_j^{+}(A)|$, and similar to the classical Bode's integral \cite{Sung_IJC_1988} captures the fundamental noise sensitivity trade-off property.
-With the aid of I-MMSE relationship in \hyperref[thm34]{Theorem~3.4}, \hyperref[prop36]{Proposition~3.6} and \hyperref[cor37]{Corollary~3.7} supplement the previous findings in \cite{Martins_TAC_2008} by showing that i) $\bar{I}(E; X_0)$ {\it equals} $\sum_j \log |\lambda_j^{+}(A)|$ when the control mapping $\mathcal{K}$ is also linear, and ii) an alternative and MMSE-based sandwich bound for $\bar{I}(E; X_0)$, in case the established bounds, $\sum_j \log |\lambda_j^{+}(A)|$ and $\mathcal{C}_f$, are loose or difficult to calculate.
+where ${\rm CLB}_{\rm LTI} = \max\{ \sum_j \log |\lambda^{+}_j(A)|, \uplim_{n\rightarrow\infty} [2(n+1)]^{-1} \cdot \sum_{i=0}^{n} {\rm cmmse}(U_i) \}$, with $\lambda_j^{+}(A)$ denoting the eigenvalues of matrix $A$ with positive real parts. \end{corollary} \begin{proof}[\rm\bf Proof] Applying \hyperref[thm32]{Theorem~3.2} to the control channel \eqref{LTI_Nonlinear_Channel}, we derive the MMSE-based lower and upper bounds in \eqref{cor37_eq1}.
+By applying \cite[Lemma~4.1]{Martins_TAC_2007} or the \hyperref[cor312]{Corollary~3.12} of this paper to the control systems depicted in \eqref{LTI_Ctrl_Plant}, \eqref{Nonlinear_Ctrl}, and \eqref{LTI_Nonlinear_Channel}, we can tell that $\sum_j \log|\lambda^{+}_j(A)|$ is also a lower bound of $\bar{I}(E; X_0)$.
+Since the control mapping \eqref{Nonlinear_Ctrl} is now nonlinear, similar to \hyperref[thm34]{Theorem 3.4}, we assign the larger lower bound to ${\rm CLB}_{\rm LTI}$. \end{proof} Thanks to the adoption of the I-MMSE relationships in \hyperref[thm24]{Theorem 2.4} or \ref{thm34}, no restriction is imposed on the stationarity or distribution of the signals in \hyperref[prop36]{Proposition 3.6} and \hyperref[cor37]{Corollary 3.7}.
+Moreover, if all signals in \hyperref[fig2]{Fig. 2} are stationary Gaussian, \cite{Martins_TAC_2008} reveals that the information rate $\bar{I}(E; X_0)$ is identical to a Bode-like integral that is i) defined by the power spectral density ratio of $E_0^n$ and $W_0^n$, ii) lower-bounded by $\sum_j \log |\lambda_j^{+}(A)|$, and iii) captures the noise sensitivity trade-off property as the classical Bode's integral in \cite{Sung_IJC_1988}. \hyperref[prop36]{Proposition~3.6} and \hyperref[cor37]{Corollary~3.7} also supplement the previous findings in \cite{Martins_TAC_2008} by showing i) $\bar{I}(E; X_0)$ {\it equals} $\sum_j \log |\lambda_j^{+}(A)|$ when the control mapping $\mathcal{K}$ is linear; ii) alternative and MMSE-based sandwich bounds for $\bar{I}(E; X_0)$ when the established bounds, such as $\sum_j \log |\lambda_j^{+}(A)|$ and $\mathcal{C}_f$, are loose or difficult to calculate, and iii) nonlinear controller mapping does not necessarily improve the noise sensitivity trade-off of LTI plant.